humportal/humportal/content/guidance/localisation.md

 #### Organisation names are important

 Stating the name of the organisation is important because otherwise it is impossible to understand who is receiving the funding.
-Even if the organisation identifier is published (see below), the name is important to also state[[2]](#ftnt2).
+Even if the organisation identifier is published (see below), the name is important to also state[^2].

 #### Organisation types are not sufficiently accurate for our purposes

-In both cases, it is possible to state the type of organisation, according to a list of possible types (see Organisation Types Codelist below).
+In both cases, it is possible to state the type of organisation, according to a list of possible types (see <a href="#organisation-type-codelist">Organisation Type Codelist</a> below).
 These types do not clearly identify the organisation in a way that matches the Grand Bargain definition.
 Some of them (e.g. 11 – Local Government) explicitly allow government organisations in a “donor or recipient country”.
 The closest type to the Grand Bargain definition is “24 – Partner Country based NGO”, but this is ambiguous on whether the organisation can be registered in any partner country, or if it has to be registered in the country receiving these funds.

-In any case, only 74 out of 1,497 publishers have used code “24 – Partner-country based NGO” for any of their receiver organisations[[3]](#ftnt3).
-83 publishers have used this code for any participating organisations, a field that includes implementing organisations[[4]](#ftnt4).
+In any case, only 74 out of 1,497 publishers have used code “24 – Partner-country based NGO” for any of their receiver organisations[^3].
+83 publishers have used this code for any participating organisations, a field that includes implementing organisations[^4]:.

 The organisation type “National NGO” could be another option to get closer to identifying local and national actors.
-This code may indeed be intended to classify organisations that are not INGOs (as INGO is a separate organisation type).
+This code may indeed have been intended to classify organisations that are not INGOs (as INGO is a separate organisation type).
 However, there are currently no definitions for these organisation types.
 Out of the 348 organisations currently publishing data to IATI which classify themselves as a “National NGO”, 38% are based in Western Europe or North America.
-Adding definitions would need to be accompanied with some outreach activities to re-code data in a more consistent way.
+Adding definitions to the Organisation Type codelist would need to be accompanied with some outreach activities to re-code data in a more consistent way.

 #### Organisation identifiers are very accurate